Ultrasound-guided infiltration of the long head of the biceps

 • 22/02/2023

-What is ultrasound-guided injection of the long head of the biceps?
+What is Ultrasound-Guided Infiltration of the Long Head of the Biceps?

-The long head of the biceps brachii is a tendon that originates in the shoulder joint, runs along the anterior aspect of the humeral head through a canal that bears its name, and is protected by a sheath.
+The long head of the biceps brachii is a tendon that originates in the shoulder joint, runs along the front of the humeral head through a channel named after it, and is protected by a sheath.
 It is the proximal tendon of the biceps brachii muscle, and its pathology is a common cause of shoulder pain.

-What are the indications for ultrasound-guided injection of the long head of the biceps brachii?
+What are the indications for Ultrasound-Guided Infiltration of the Long Head of the Biceps?

-Some of the indications for ultrasound-guided injections of the long head of the biceps are:
+Some of the indications for ultrasound-guided infiltration of the long head of the biceps include:

-• Acute inflammation of the tendon and its sheath: The tendon sheath is covered by a layer of synovial cells that, when affected by inflammatory processes, cause synovial fluid leakage.
-This is called tenosynovitis of the long head of the biceps.
+• Acute tendon and sheath inflammation: the tendon sheath is lined with a layer of synovial cells which, when affected by inflammatory processes, produce synovial fluid effusion.
+This is known as tenosynovitis of the long head of the biceps.

-• Joint effusion: Since it is an intra-articular tendon, effusions in the shoulder joint can fill the tendon sheath of the long head of the biceps with joint fluid and mimic an inflammatory process.
-The same ultrasound-guided injection approach can be used to evacuate this effusion.
+• Joint effusion: as this tendon is intra-articular, shoulder joint effusions can fill the tendon sheath of the long head of the biceps with joint fluid, mimicking an inflammatory process.
+The same ultrasound-guided approach can be used to evacuate this effusion.

-• Tendon wear and tear: Also known as tendinopathy, a degenerative process of the tendon secondary to aging or overuse that can cause pain and inflammation.
+• Tendon degeneration: also known as tendinopathy, a degenerative process of the tendon secondary to aging or overuse, which may cause pain and inflammation.

 • Chronic tendon inflammation: secondary to rheumatic diseases.

-What is the procedure for ultrasound-guided injection of the long head of the biceps?
+What is the procedure for Ultrasound-Guided Infiltration of the Long Head of the Biceps?

-Ultrasound-guided injection of the long head of the biceps is performed on an outpatient basis and takes approximately 10 minutes.
-The procedure is as follows:
+Ultrasound-guided infiltration of the long head of the biceps is an outpatient procedure that takes approximately 10 minutes.
+The procedure includes the following steps:

-• Preparation: The patient is positioned lying down with the arm flexed 90° and the limb externally rotated.
-The tendon is located with a prior ultrasound, and the entry site is marked on the skin.
+• Preparation: the patient is positioned seated or lying down with the arm flexed at 90° and the limb externally rotated.
+The tendon is located using a prior ultrasound and the entry point is marked on the skin.

-• Local anesthesia: Occasionally, a small amount of local anesthetic may be applied to the skin to reduce pain during the injection.
+• Local anesthesia: in some cases, a small amount of local anesthetic may be applied to the skin to reduce pain sensation during the infiltration.

-• Asepsis: An antiseptic is applied to the skin, and the equipment and the field are prepared under strict aseptic conditions.
+• Asepsis: an antiseptic is applied to the skin and the equipment and area are prepared under strict aseptic conditions.

-• Ultrasound guidance: Ultrasound is used to guide the needle into the tendon sheath and ensure that the medication is administered at the correct site.
+• Ultrasound guidance: ultrasound is used to guide the needle toward the tendon sheath and ensure the medication is administered in the correct location.

 TAGS